swiftyfinch/Rugby/docs/migration-guide.md

 contains combinations of different commands.
 Now there are two subcommands: `umbrella` and `cache`.

 The first one is similar to the `plans` command from Rugby `1.x`.
 It runs a new command `plan`\
-if there is a `plans.yml` file or runs cache command if there isn’t such file.
+if there is a `plans.yml` file or runs cache command if there isn’t such a file.
 Every time when you\
 call Rugby without any arguments, options or flags, this command will be called as a default one:

 ```sh